How to Configure Syslog on Cisco Devices

 Network(config)# logging trap 6

-2. Defining Syslog Server: logging host Syslog_Server_IP specifies the IP address of the syslog server.
+2. Specify Syslog Server: logging host Syslog_Server_IP defines the IP address of the syslog server.

-3. Timestamp Configuration: service timestamps log datetime localtime and service timestamps debug datetime localtime add local date and time to log messages.
+3. Enable Timestamps: service timestamps log datetime localtime and service timestamps debug datetime localtime ensure logs are recorded with local date and time.

 snmp-server enable traps syslog